 Have a look at our example cover letter written by Jake Schogger, author of City Careers Series.

 3. Do a practice run

 In 2013, Mo Farah pulled out of the marathon just before the half-way point at Tower Bridge to loud applause and warm support from the crowd.
 He’d kept up a comfortable pace with the front-runners from the start, but his decision to pull out was a calculated one built around the all-important notion of preparation.

 In his own words, the marathon was ‘a huge learning curve’ and an experience that will boost his mental strength next year.
 And we agree with Mo.
 It’s important to know and appreciate your own personal limitations, and to not be pressured into doing something that you’re not ready for.
 In terms of your career practice sometimes really can make perfect.

 Go to as many job interviews as possible, do some standard numerical reasoning tests on the internet, take every ‘failure’ in your stride, and ask for feedback so that you can learn from your mistakes.

 4. Seek out a mentor or personal coach

 If you’re really stuck, and not getting as far as you’d hoped.
 If you need to learn some extra skills for a particular role.
 Or if you just need that extra bit of encouragement … seek out a mentor or personal coach.
-We’ve written a brilliant blog in the past about how to go about finding the perfect mentor, so if you need some inspiration, click here now.
+If you're thinking about looking for a mentor, why not look at our page: How To Get a Mentor.